Ahmad-A0/Edulink-API/docs/classes/Edulink_Raw.md

 `Promise`<[`Edulink_SchoolDetails`](../modules/Edulink_Raw_Response_Types.md#edulink_schooldetails)\>

-information about the login options of the school as well as the school name and id, see [Edulink_SchoolDetails](../modules/Edulink_Raw_Response_Types.md#edulink_schooldetails)
+Information about the login options of the school as well as the school name and id, see [Edulink_SchoolDetails](../modules/Edulink_Raw_Response_Types.md#edulink_schooldetails)

 #### Defined in